stepanvalic/AI-strejda-discord-bot/README.md

 - `!countrules` - Show the rules of the counting game
 - `!countreset` - Reset the counting game (admin only)
 - `!yt` or `!youtube` - Shows the YouTube channel link
-- `!kanal` - Shows the YouTube notification channel
+- `!kanal` - Shows the channel with the best flow
 - `!uptime` - Shows how long the bot has been running
 - `!discord` or `!dc` - Generates a Discord server invite
 - `!prikazy` or `!commands` - Lists all available commands
-- `!setupyoutube` - Create and configure a YouTube notification channel (admin only)
-- `!setupcounting` - Create and configure a counting game channel (admin only)
-- `!setup` - Run both setup commands at once (admin only)
+# Setup commands have been disabled
 - `!shutdown` - Shutdown the bot (owner only)

 ## Project Structure